MI-DPLA/combine/docs/exporting.rst

 Jobs *are* happily duplicated, as this is often the point of state export / import, and have value even in the duplicate.
 But all "supporting" infrastructure like Organizations or Record Groups, or any configuration scenarios like OAI Endpoints, Transformations, or Validations, as long as they function identically, nothing is gained by having a duplicate.

 For configuration scenarios, a duplicated is deemed identical when **the name and "payload" of the scenario is identical**.
-So, if an export contains a Transformation called `MODS to Dublin Core`, but one already exists by that name, and the XLST payload is identical, a new Transformation scenario will *not* be created, and all references will now point to this pre-existing Transformation Scenario.
+So, if an export contains a Transformation called ``MODS to Dublin Core``, but one already exists by that name, and the XLST payload is byte-for-byte identical, a new Transformation scenario will *not* be created, and all references will now point to this pre-existing Transformation Scenario.

-For Organizations and Record Groups, the decision was a bit more complicated, but feedback suggested it would be most beneficial to have Jobs "slot in" to pre-existing Record Groups if they existed under an identically named Organization, implying some structure and relationships that would be annoying to duplicate.
+For Organizations and Record Groups, the decision was a bit more complicated, but feedback suggested it would be most beneficial to have Jobs "slot in" to pre-existing Record Groups if they existed under an identically named Organization.
+For example, if Job `C` was exported under Record Group `foo`, which was under Organization `bar`, but a Record Group with name `foo` already exists under an Organization named `bar`, neither will be created, and Job `C` will import under the pre-existing `foo` Record Group.
+This decisions hints at the singularly organizational role of Organizations and Record Groups, with their uncontrolled, human readable name as their primary characteristic.

 Final Thoughts